Delivery drone: Food delivery

-Foodpanda has piloted food deliveries in Singapore using multirotor drones from ST Engineering and in Pakistan using VTOL drones from Woot Tech.
+Foodpanda has piloted food deliveries in Singapore using multirotor drones from ST Engineering and in Pakistan using VTOL drones.

-Early prototypes of food delivery drones include the Tacocopter demonstration by Star Simpson, which was a taco delivery concept utilizing a smartphone app to order drone-delivered tacos in San Francisco area.
-The revelation that it didn't exist as a delivery system or app led to it being labelled a hoax.
+Early prototypes of food delivery drones include the Tacocopter demonstration by Star Simpson, which was a taco delivery concept utilizing a smartphone app to order drone-delivered tacos in the San Francisco area.
+The revelation that it did not exist as a delivery system or app led to it being labelled a hoax.
 A similar concept named the "burrito bomber" was tested in 2012.

-Manna drone delivery has been successfully delivering orders by drone from Tesco, local coffee and bookshops, takeaways via Just Eat in the town of Oranmore in County Galway since October, and has proved so popular that 35 per cent of the 3,000 or so homes in its delivery area have tried the service.

 Postal delivery

-Different postal companies from Australia, Switzerland, Germany, Singapore, the United Kingdom and Ukraine have undertaken various drone trials as they test the feasibility and profitability of unmanned delivery drone services.
-The USPS has been testing delivery systems with HorseFly Drones.
+Different postal companies from Australia, Switzerland, Germany, Singapore, and the United Kingdom have undertaken various drone trials as they test the feasibility and profitability of unmanned delivery drone services.
+The USPS has been testing delivery systems with the potential to integrate them into its mailing services.
+The postal service seeks to gather information from UAS operators and developers to possibly provide them with the necessary equipment and aircraft.

+In 2021 Windracers' drones were used to deliver post between Kirkwall and North Ronaldsay in Scotland's Orkney Islands in a two-week trial carried out by Royal Mail to help better connect remote island communities and reduce carbon emissions.
+The usage of drones could result in decreased delivery times, as current methods of delivery by ferry are commonly affected by weather.

+The Greek postal service ELTA has made an agreement with drone cargo company Dronamics for the use of drones for postage.
+The desired goal of this agreement is same-day delivery for all users as well as making postal services more accessible and at a lower price point for Greece.

+In the United Kingdom, the Royal Mail has earmarked a plan for a fleet of 500 drones to deliver post and parcels to remote communities.